supaorg/supa/docs/dev/proposals/build-scripts.md

 ## Conclusion

 Moving to dedicated build scripts will significantly improve maintainability and readability of our build process.
 The initial investment in creating the build script will pay off as our build logic continues to grow in complexity.

+The Vite plugin approach offers better integration with our existing toolchain, while standalone scripts provide more flexibility.
+Choose based on your preference for integration vs. independence.